Mónico Sánchez Moreno

-Mónico Sánchez Moreno (4 May 1880 – 6 November 1961) was a Spanish electrical engineer, inventor and industrialist, an early developer of high frequency electrical conduction equipment, wireless telephony, radiology, electrotherapy and the first portable x-ray machine in 1909.
+Mónico Sánchez Moreno (4 May 1880 – 6 November 1961) was a Spanish electrical engineer, inventor and industrialist, an early developer of high frequency electrical conduction equipment, wireless telephony, radiology, electrotherapy, and the first portable x-ray machine in 1909.

 Early life

 Sánchez was born in Piedrabuena, Ciudad Real, Spain, on 4 May 1880.
 His family owned a small tile and brick plant, and his mother took in laundry, which she washed in an area of the river known as the Tabla de la Yedra.
 He was the youngest of four children and helped his mother with the washing.
-At that time (data from 1900), Piedrabuena had a population of 3,810, 75% of whom were illiterate, and had a poor rural economy based on unirrigated cereal crops and animal farming.
+At that time (data from 1900), Piedrabuena had a population of 3,810, 75% of whom were illiterate, and had a poor rural economy based on un-irrigated cereal crops and animal farming.